Section 04

 - FP1: aero rake testing and baseline data collection.
 Sometimes a reserve driver runs in this session to clock their mandatory FIA practice mileage.

 - FP2: long-run race simulations on race-spec tyres.
-The lap times you see on the timing screen here matter more than the headline pole-pace lap times — this is where teams measure tyre degradation.
+The lap times you see on the timing screen here matter more than the headline pole-pace lap times: this is where teams measure DegA driver complains about tyre degradation, or a strategist works out how many laps a stint can run.More →.

 - FP3: final qualifying setup.
 By the end of FP3, the car is in the configuration it will qualify in.